StructRe: Rewriting for Structured Shape Modeling: Results and Discussion

 \subsection{Comparison on structured generation}

 In this section, we evaluate the generative modeling performance enabled by \name.
-Since our model is trained across categories and all possible shapes and parts are encoded into a unified latent space $\vb{\Sigma}$, it is hard to perform unconditional sampling for category-level generation evaluation, in contrast to existing methods \cite{mo2019structurenet,RobertsLSD2021} that train category-specific VAE models for generation.
-Thus, for comparison, we perform generation conditioned on samples from training data and generate new shapes and hierarchies.
+Since our model is trained across categories and all possible shapes and parts are encoded into a unified latent space $\vb{\Sigma}$, it is hard to directly perform unconditional sampling for generation evaluation, in contrast to existing methods \cite{mo2019structurenet,RobertsLSD2021} that train category-specific VAE models for generation.
+Thus, for comparison, we present two sampling strategy of latent vectors to perform generation with different conditions: 1) category-conditioned generation, namely the unconditional generation in \cite{mo2019structurenet,RobertsLSD2021} (Sec. \ref{sec:gen_cat-condition}); 2) shape-conditioned generation (Sec. \ref{sec:gen_shape_cond}).